Measuring the electric field strength with the RANGERNeo analyser

 The same happens when an installation gets older or begins to radiate because of a LNB unstable.
 This phenomenon generates a large number of corrective actions by government inspectors.
 Installers had no way of knowing the radiation level of its satellite installations.

 Current standards like the EN-50083-8 makes very clear the acceptable levels of radiation at installations, but installers did not have proper instruments to check it.
-Now, with the new Field Strength Meter tool in the HD RANGER, any installer can evaluate his work to avoid complaints by operators due to LNB damaged or improperly installed.
+Now, with the new Field Strength Meter tool in the RANGER Neo, any installer can evaluate his work to avoid complaints by operators due to LNB damaged or improperly installed.